Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 When we call `array_namespace`, a little more is done than just returning the namespace.
 If the environment variable `SCIPY_ARRAY_API` is not set, `array_api_compat.numpy` (the compatible wrapper for `numpy`) is returned, regardless of the type of the input array.
-This allows us to retain all pre-array API behaviour unless the user has set the environment variable.
+This allows us to retain all pre-array API behaviour unless the user has set the environment variable, since the arrays are caught by our `if is_numpy(xp)` code path.
 If it isn't set, we raise exceptions for known-bad subclasses (as set out in [the RFC](https://github.com/scipy/scipy/issues/18286)), like NumPy `MaskedArray`s and object arrays.